Katb33/disboard-scraper-Patched-/README.md

 ```bash
 py botcls.py
 ```
-then it should work with ya, note that it might have some bugs, dont expect that much from beginner programmer, but i scraped like 40k Invites with it
+then it should work with ya, note that it might have some bugs, dont expect that much from beginner programmer, but i scraped like 70k Invites with it

 its open source, means u can use it, not steal it >:

+## Change Log
+### test

+v1.2
+First Version